Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Multifidelity Computer Model Emulation

+where $u=|x_i-x_i'|$ is the Euclidean distance, $\mathcal{K}_{\upsilon}$ is the modified Bessel function of the second kind, and $\upsilon$ is the smoothness parameter that controls the mean-square differentiability of random processes.
+Following the standard practice of computer model emulation, $\nu=2.5$ is chosen because of its closed form expression and twice mean-square differentiability of random processes \citep[e.g.,][]{Ma2020OBayes}.

-A direct implementation of the above model in the storm surge application would be to treat the spatial coordinates as part of the inputs $\bfx$.
-Such a straightforward implementation however would be computationally infeasible because evaluation of the corresponding likelihood would require the inversion of covariance matrix with excessively large size.
-In our application we have $9,284\times220$ model output values for the low-fidelity simulator ADCIRC and $9,284\times60$ ones for the high-fidelity simulator ADCIRC + SWAN.
-Consequently, fitting the autoregressive cokriging model would require about $1.4\times10^{19}=(9284\times 260)^{3}$ flops to evaluate the likelihood and about 46,612 gigabytes memory to store the covariance matrix with double precision.
-In addition, the computation of the predictive distribution would be infeasible in standard computers as the large number of unknown parameters could not be analytically integrated; this is because the experimental design in our application is not necessarily fully nested across levels of code as required in existing autorigressive cokriging implementations \citep[e.g.,][]{Kennedy2000,Qian2008,Gratiet2013}.
+One way to implement the autoregressive cokriging model defined in Equations~\eqref{eqn: AR cokriging} and \eqref{eqn: cokriging model} for the storm surge application is to treat spatial coordinates as an additional input parameter.
+This can avoid dealing with the high-dimensional output, but it requires dealing with large-scale computations in evaluating the likelihood function.
+In particular, we have $9,284\times200$ model output values for the low-fidelity simulator ADCIRC and $9,284\times60$ ones for the high-fidelity simulator ADCIRC + SWAN.
+Fitting the autoregressive cokriging model by treating spatial coordinates as an additional input would require about $1.4\times10^{19}=(9284\times 260)^{3}$ flops to evaluate the likelihood and about 46,252 gigabytes memory to store the covariance matrix with double precision.
+In addition, the computation of the predictive distribution would be infeasible in standard computers as large number of unknown parameters could not be analytically integrated out; this is because the experimental design in our application is not necessarily fully nested across levels of code as required in existing autorigressive cokriging implementations \citep[e.g.,][]{Kennedy2000,Qian2008,Gratiet2013}.
 Another challenge is to model nonstationarity in the output space, where the storm surges in Cape Coral show strong heterogeneous spatial dependence structures.